Diagnostic indications of subfertility

 Current research issues

-With regards to the existing scientific evidence base of acupuncture alongside IVF, there is now a recognized need for good, preferably high quality randomized controlled trials.
+With regards to the existing scientific evidence base of acupuncture alongside IVF, there is now a recognised need for good, preferably high quality randomized controlled trials.
 For example, a systematic review of twenty randomized controlled trials found that trials of acupuncture adjunct to assisted reproductive technology were all of low methodological quality.
-Women in these research trials had limited acupuncture.
-Acupuncture consisted of one-three sessions, at an advanced stage of their medical fertility treatment.
-In other words, no acupuncture treatments were administered in preparation for assisted reproductive technology, during pretreatment (down-regulation) or sufficiently during ovarian stimulation.

 Research recommendations acupuncture for IVF/ICSI